UniversalDependencies/docs/_hyw/dep/advcl-relcl.md

 udver: '2'
 ---

-The `advcl:relcl` relation is used for indicating relative clauses (with the relative adverbial pronouns) modifying the head of the superordinate clause.
-These clauses are finite.
+The `advcl:relcl` relation applies to a relative clause that modifies a clause (as opposed to typical relative clauses, which are adnominal and use [acl:relcl]()).

 ~~~ conllu
 # visual-style 1 6 advcl:relcl color:blue